bakode/goatsms/README.md

 - replaced worker with sender
 - dropped http basicAuth support - use a reverse proxy instead
 - added updatedb to migrate gosms databases to goatsms.
+- switched to PDU mode to send SMS PDUs to the modem.
+- added support for UTF-8 messages, including emoticons 😁, and encoding using UCS-2 or National Language Shift tables as suitable.
+- added support for splitting large messages into multi-part SMS PDUs.

 My initial intent was for this fork to merge back into gosms, but as gosms appears mostly idle, and with my changes already rewriting core functionality,